Privacy Notice

 - Browser local storage (guest path).
 We store your card review state, application settings, and temporary superuser QA flags in

 localStorage.
 This storage never leaves your device; nothing is transmitted to any server we operate.
 It is strictly necessary for the app to function in guest mode. - Supabase Auth session cookie (signed-in path only).
-When you sign in with GitHub or Google, Supabase Auth sets an HTTP-only session cookie containing a signed JWT.
+When you sign in, via GitHub, Google, or username and password, Supabase Auth sets an HTTP-only session cookie containing a signed JWT.
 This cookie is strictly necessary to keep you authenticated across requests.
 It is not set in guest mode and is not used for advertising or tracking.

 What we do not use